pixie-io/blog.px.dev/content/blog/ebpf-tls-tracing-past-present-future/index.md

 ## The Present

 In order to support BoringSSL and other statically linked use cases, Pixie's team believed a new method for accessing the socket fd needed to be developed.
-Applications using TLS can be classified in one of two ways – BIO native and custom BIO[^bio-definition].
+Applications using TLS can be classified in one of two ways – BIO native and custom BIO[^2].
 The former refers to when the TLS library performs IO for the application, while the latter uses the TLS library only for encryption and performs the IO itself, usually in an async manner.

 ::: div image-xl
 <figure>